Celebrating International Women’s Day

 In 1962 she was left a legacy of over £42000 (£750,000 in todays money).
-She was determined to use it help others and made significant donations to Famine Relief, War on Want, Guide Dogs for the Blind, the Save the Children fund, and Leprosy.
+Determined to use it help others she made significant donations to Famine Relief, War on Want, Guide Dogs for the Blind, the Save the Children fund, and Leprosy.

 National and local Recognition

-In 1970 she received the MBE from the Queen for services to medicine in under-developed countries.
+In 1970 Dr Kathleeen received the MBE from the Queen for services to medicine in under-developed countries.

 Club President Sylvia Purser said: ‘Dr Kathleen was a wonderful woman, Doctor, and Soroptimist whose charity and vision touched and enriched lives all over the world.
 It gives me and my fellow Soroptimists great pleasure to celebrate her life and work at our International Women’s Day event’.

 We were delighted to welcome members from SI Dewsbury and SI Garforth Elmet to our meeting.
 We were also joined by Harrogate Author and Historian Malcolm Neesam.
 Malcolm is supporting the Club in our application for a Heritage Plaque to celebrate the life and achievements of Dr Kathleen. #Soroptimistsp> [/vc_column_text]